nicolodiamante/dispatch/README.md

 <br><br>

-When you're ready to use the shortcut, simply activate Siri and say "Wake Me Up", this will generate and read your daily schedules.
-To make things even easier, set up an automation in the Shortcuts app that triggers each time your wake-up alarm is stopped, so you no longer need to manually activate it.
+When you wish to use the shortcut, just turn on Siri and utter the command, "Wake Me Up".
+Upon doing this, your daily schedules will be generated and read out to you.
+For further simplicity, you can establish an automation in the Shortcuts application.
+This will be triggered each time you silence your wake-up alarm, eliminating the need for you to manually activate it.

 <br><br>